Skip to main content

 The Interplay of Hormonal Optimization and Cardiovascular Risk

-The academic discourse on TRT and has evolved significantly over the past decade.
+The academic discourse on TRT and cardiovascular risk has evolved significantly over the past decade.
 Early observational studies and a flawed randomized controlled trial raised concerns about a potential increase in cardiovascular events with TRT.
 However, subsequent, more robust research, including several large meta-analyses of RCTs, has largely refuted these concerns.
 The current body of evidence suggests that for men with bona fide hypogonadism, TRT does not increase, and may even decrease, the risk of major adverse cardiovascular events.

-The finding of a potential increased risk of cardiac arrhythmias with TRT in one meta-analysis warrants further investigation.
-The mechanisms underlying this potential risk are not fully understood but may relate to the effects of testosterone on cardiac ion channels and electrical conduction.
 This finding does not negate the overall cardiovascular safety profile of TRT, but it does emphasize the importance of a comprehensive cardiovascular risk assessment before initiating therapy and ongoing monitoring during treatment.
 It also highlights the need for a nuanced conversation with patients about the full spectrum of potential risks and benefits.

 The era of a one-dimensional view of TRT and cardiovascular health is over.
 A sophisticated, evidence-based approach that acknowledges both the benefits and the potential risks is now the standard of care.